zanetti33/pps-lab01b/src/main/java/e2/README.md

 **DISCLAIMER**: there is a solution with a single `LogicsImpl` class of 80 lines (but you should do better!! :) ).

-Impeccable TDD should be used.
+It is imperative to employ flawless TDD practices.
  Estimated time for the student: 2 to 3 hours.

 Finding intermediate and incremental development stages is key!
 A possible sequence is the following: